 - Be eligible for 70% royalty earnings on customers from Brazil, Japan, India, and Mexico.

 - Authors can add their books to Kindle unlimited.
 It allows authors to earn from the KDP Select global fund.

 - Authors can also be able to access promotional tools like Kindle countdown deals and free book promotions.

 However, to be eligible for kindle select enrollment, your must;

-- Have exclusive copyright over your book (that is, your book is not a public domain).
+- Have exclusive copyright over your book (your book is not a public domain).